Pakequis/arduino-quake-flicker-lamp/README.md

 The Quake flicker use the letters a to z to indicate the brightness of the light.
 Where "a" is for total darkness and "z" for total brightness.

-So for make this work with the Arduino and the LEDs, I used the pin 9 of the board (both for Arduino Uno or Arduino Mini Pro) and the analogWrite() to control the brightness.
+So for make this work with the Arduino and the LEDs, I get the pin 9 of the board (both for Arduino Uno or Arduino Mini Pro) and use the analogWrite() to control the brightness.
 This require a conversion from "a" to "z" from the original code to 0-255 for the analogWrite() function.
-This is made with this simple code, in the Arduino loop():
+This is made whit this simple code, in the Arduino loop():

 ```
   for (i = 0; i < l; i++)
   {
     value = (lightstyle[LIGHT_STYLE][i]) - 'a'; //Get the value from a to z from the string array minus 'a' (ASCII 0x61).
-This returns a value from 0 to 26.
+This returns a value from 0 to 25.
-    map(value, 0, 26, 0, 255);    // convert from 0-26 to 0-255
+    value = map(value, 0, 25, 0, 255);    // convert from 0-25 to 0-255
     analogWrite(BLED, value);     // Put the value in the pin 9 (PWM)
     delay(FTIME);       // Wait the time for one step
   }
 ```

-The FTIME value of 100 ms I used a video of Quake gameplay and a vídeo editor app (Vegas Pro) and pen and paper.
+The FTIME value of 100 ms I get with a video of Quake gameplay and a vídeo editor app (Vegas Pro) and pen and paper.

 I tested with the classical "FLUORESCENT FLICKER" (10 - "mmamammmmammamamaaamammma").
 For change the style, change the LIGHT_STYLE define value.

-For power supply I used a USB cable for the arduino and a power bank.
+For power supply I use a USB cable for the arduino and a power bank.

 # Vídeo demo: